augustss/MicroHs/README.md

 This directory contains an implementation of a small subset of Haskell.
 It uses combinators for the runtime execution.

+The runtime system has minimal dependencies, and can be compiled even for micro-controllers.

 The compiler can compile itself.

 ## Compiling MicroHs